Skip to main content

 Bone marrow biopsy

-People with multiple myeloma have too many plasma cells in their bone marrow.
-The procedure used to check the bone marrow is called a bone marrow aspiration and biopsy.
-It can be done either at the doctor’s office or at the hospital.
-The bone marrow samples are usually taken from the back of the pelvic (hip) bone, although sometimes they may be taken from other bones.
+This can be done either at the doctor’s office or at the hospital.
+The bone marrow samples are usually taken from the back of your pelvic (hip) bone, although sometimes they may be taken from other bones.

-For a bone marrow aspiration, you lie on a table (either on your side or on your belly).
-After cleaning the skin over the hip, the doctor numbs the area and the surface of the bone with local anesthetic, which can cause a brief stinging or burning sensation.
-A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.
+A thin, hollow needle is then inserted into your bone, and a syringe is used to suck out a small amount of liquid bone marrow.
 Even with the anesthetic, most people still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is pushed into the bone.
-The biopsy can also cause some brief pain.
+This biopsy can also cause some brief pain.

 • Immunohistochemistry: For this test, a part of the biopsy sample is treated with special lab-made antibodies (immune proteins) that cause color changes on the cells if they contain certain proteins.
 This can be used to help identify myeloma cells.